gboehl/pydsge/README.rst

 Contains the functions and classes for solving, filtering and estimating DSGE models at the ZLB (or with other occasionally binding constraints).

-A collection of models that can (and were) used with this package can be found in `another repo <https://github.com/gboehl/projectlib/tree/master/yamls>`_.
+A collection of models that can be (and were) used with this package can be found in `another repo <https://github.com/gboehl/projectlib/tree/master/yamls>`_.

 Installation
 -------------